 It likely comes as no surprise that 62% of family businesses are passed on to the next generation.
-However, you may be shocked to learn that only 18% of those businesses are done so with proper succession planning.
+However, you may be shocked to learn that only 18% are done with proper succession planning.
 Lack of succession planning can adversely affect the success of the company.

 The Most Difficult Transition

 The most difficult transition for a business is when it is passed between the first and second generation.
 The reason is most likely because this type of transition has never occurred for the business, so each challenge will be new.
-Because the business has likely only had one leader up until this point, there will need to be careful considerations for the new vision of the company and how leadership may change going forward.
+Because the business has had the same leadership until this point, there will need to be considerations for the new vision and leadership style going forward.
 You can smooth the transition by doing the following:

 - Create a family vision